ccdgui/Nuages/README.md

 #### Technical Outline
-The script 'gensim_study.py' prepares unstructured text data to generate lists of tokens ('documents') that feed a Latent Dirichtlet Model (LDA) to generate the main topics in the body of text.
-The pyLDAvis Library is then used to visualize the topics.
+The script 'gensim_study.py' prepares unstructured text data to generate lists of tokens ('documents') that feed a Latent Dirichtlet Model (LDA) and then ouputs the main topics in the body of text.
+ * Step 1: The function tokenize() and cleanup() uses the statistical model of the Spacy Python library for part of speech tagging (sentences, lemma, stopwords...).
+ * Step 2: A Gensim Dictionary is generated
+ * Step 3: LdaModel is updated from the word vectors
+ * Step 4: The pyLDAvis Library is then used to visualize the topics